PagerDuty/incident-response-docs/docs/during/during_an_incident.md

 1. Once the call is over, you can start to follow the steps from [After an Incident](/after/after_an_incident.md).

 ## Steps for Subject Matter Experts
-You are there to support the incident commander in identifying the cause of the incident, suggesting and evaluation repair actions, and following through on the repair actions.
+You are there to support the Incident Commander in identifying the cause of the incident, suggesting and evaluation repair actions, and following through on the repair actions.

 1. Investigate the incident by analyzing any graphs or logs at your disposal.
 Announce all findings to the incident commander.
-    * If you are unsure of the cause, that's fine, state that you are investigating and provide regular updates to the IC.
+    * If you are unsure of the cause that's fine.
+Simply state that you are investigating and provide regular updates to the IC.

-1. Announce all suggestions for resolution to the incident commander, it is their decision on how to proceed, do not follow any actions unless told to do so!
+1. Announce all suggestions for resolution to the Incident Commander, it is their decision on how to proceed, do not follow any actions unless told to do so!

-1. Follow instructions from the incident commander.
+1. Follow instructions from the Incident Commander.

 1. Once the call is over, you can start to follow the steps from [After an Incident](/after/after_an_incident.md).

 ## Steps for Customer Liaison
-Be on stand-by to post public facing messages regarding the incident.
+Be on stand-by to post public-facing messages regarding the incident.

-1. You will typically be required to update the status page and to send Tweets from our various accounts at certain times during the call.
+1. You will typically be required to update the status page and to send tweets from our various accounts at certain times during the call.

 1. Follow instructions from the Incident Commander.

 1. Once the call is over, you can start to follow the steps from [After an Incident](/after/after_an_incident.md).

 ## Steps for Internal Liaison
-You are there to provide updates to internal stakeholders, and to mobilize additional internal responders as necessary.
+You are there to provide updates to internal stakeholders and to mobilize additional internal responders as necessary.

 1. Be prepared to page other people as directed by the Incident Commander.

 1. Notify internal stakeholders as necessary, adding subscribers to the PagerDuty incident.
-We have pre-defined teams called "SEV-1 Stakeholders" and "SEV-2 Stakeholders" which can be used.
+We have predefined teams called "SEV-1 Stakeholders" and "SEV-2 Stakeholders" which can be used.

 1. Provide regular status updates in Slack (roughly every 30mins) to the executive team, giving an executive summary of the current status.
 Keep it short and to the point, and use `@here`.